OpenTermsArchive/engine/README.md

 In order to have them available globally in your command line, install it with the `--global` option.

-### Features exposed
+### API

-#### fetch
+#### `fetch`

 The `fetch` module gets the MIME type and content of a document from its URL.

-You can use it in your code by using `import fetch from 'open-terms-archive/fetch';`.
+You can use it in your code with `import fetch from 'open-terms-archive/fetch';`.

-Documentation on how to use `fetch` is provided as JSDoc within [./src/archivist/fetcher/index.js](./src/archivist/fetcher/index.js).
+Documentation on how to use `fetch` is provided [as JSDoc](./src/archivist/fetcher/index.js).

-If you plan to use `executeClientScripts` as a parameter of `fetch`, the fetching will be done using a headless browser.
-In order to not instantiate this browser at each fetch, the starting and stopping of the browser is your responsibility.

-Here is an example on how to use it:
+##### `executeClientScripts`

+If you pass the `executeClientScripts` option to `fetch`, a headless browser will be used to download and execute the page before serialising its DOM.
+For performance reasons, the starting and stopping of the browser is your responsibility to avoid instantiating a browser on each fetch.
+Here is an example on how to use this feature:

 ```js
 import fetch, { launchHeadlessBrowser, stopHeadlessBrowser } from 'open-terms-archive/fetch';